tutorialseu/TutorialsEU_ChecksumChecker/README.md

 # TutorialsEU_ChecksumChecker
- The Checksum Checker project for the eight chapter of the Tiny C# Projects book.
+ The Checksum Checker project for the eight chapter of the C# by Example book.